Makktu/StarDrifter-2025/README.md

 TO BE DONE NEXT/SOON

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
+- Need to make collisions the same for all entities.
+At the moment they're slightly different for all - some use Area2D (cheap and nasty way), some use the proper physics-engine way.
+Harmonise all.
-Swarmer spawn rates (game balance consideration) (Decide what the game is - fast & reaction-based or slower & more thoughtful?)
+- Swarmer spawn rates (game balance consideration)
+- (Decide what the game is - fast & reaction-based or slower & more thoughtful?)
-Game balance considerations
+- Game balance considerations

 What actual game is here (or not)?
 And prune folders of redundant files (tidy up)
 AND: camera zoom for big areas where player needs to see scope of challenge